Factors Affecting Strength Of Concrete

 Again, the water-cement ratio has hyperbolic relation if we plot the graph between W/C ratio and compressive strength of concrete.
 So, we could approximate it to a linear graph for ease of use.

-Aggregate having smooth surface do not provide a good bond with aggregate.
+Aggregates having smooth surfaces do not provide a good bond with cement paste.

 The higher the strength of aggregate higher will be the strength of concrete.